-During construction, the following security measures will be put in place to safeguard on-site personnel and assets from potential security incidents, such as theft, and vandalism:
+During construction, the following security measures will be put in place to safeguard on-site personnel and assets from potential security incidents, such as theft, vandalism, and personal violence against construction workers:

-- Permanent fencing for the PV power plant, BESS, and sub-station sites - Entry gates and guard posts - Access controls in form of guard-post registration, door locks and access control devices - Provision of ID documents for all construction personnel - Surveillance systems (remote and on-site inspections) - Lighting system - Ad-hoc engagement with local authorities (i.e., makhalla security units/ guilds, khokimiyats and local police stations)
+- Permanent fencing for the PV power plant and BESS sites. - Entry gates and guard posts. - Access controls in form of guard-post registration, door locks and access control devices. - Provision of ID documents for all construction personnel. - Surveillance systems (remote and on-site inspections). - Lighting system. - Ad-hoc engagement with local authorities (i.e., makhalla security units/ guilds, khokimiyats and local police stations).